 Any new legislation should address several key concerns.
-First, to prevent a significant risk of disruption to the grid, legislation should allow the Commission to take action before a cyber or physical national security incident has occurred.
-In my opinion, the cyber security discussion draft addresses this concern by allowing the Commission to timely act on cyber security vulnerabilities before an incident occurs and by giving the Secretary of Energy emergency authority to act on cyber security threats.
-In particular, the Commission should be able to require mitigation even before or while NERC and its stakeholders develop a standard, when circumstances require urgent action.
+First, to prevent a significant risk of disruption to the grid, legislation should allow the federal government to take action before a cyber or physical national security incident has occurred.
+In my opinion, the GRID Act addresses this concern by allowing the Commission to timely act on imminent grid security threats, as determined by the President, before an incident occurs and by giving the Commission authority to issue orders for emergency measures to protect the reliability of the bulk power system or defense critical electric infrastructure.
+In addition, the GRID Act would allow the Commission to promulgate a rule or issue an order requiring owners, operators and users of the bulk power system to implement measures to protect to bulk power system against a grid security vulnerability.
+In particular, the federal government should be able to require mitigation even before or while NERC and its stakeholders develop a standard, when circumstances require urgent action.

-Second, any legislation should allow the Commission to maintain appropriate confidentiality of sensitive information submitted, developed or issued under this authority.
-Without such confidentiality, the grid may be more vulnerable to attack and the Commission will not be able to adequately protect it.
-The cyber security discussion draft also includes provisions for protection of critical electric infrastructure information, which includes a provision for FERC to establish procedures to allow the Commission to release critical infrastructure information to the extent necessary to enable entities to implement any FERC order under the proposal.
-It also appropriately would require FERC to limit redistribution of information so that the information is only in the hands of those that need to know.
+Second, any legislation should ensure appropriate confidentiality of sensitive information submitted, developed or issued under this authority.
+Without such confidentiality, the grid may be more vulnerable to attack.
+The GRID Act also includes provisions for protection of critical electric infrastructure information, which includes a provision for FERC to establish standards for and facilitate the appropriate sharing of protected information.

 Third, if additional reliability authority is limited to the bulk power system, as that term is currently defined in the FPA, it would not authorize Commission action to mitigate cyber or other national security threats to reliability that involve certain critical facilities and major population areas.
-The cyber security discussion draft would apply to any entity that owns, controls, or operates critical electric infrastructure.
-While Alaska and Hawaii would be excluded, the discussion draft requires the Secretary of Defense to prepare a comprehensive plan to protect any national defense facilities located in those states.
+The GRID Act would apply only to the bulk power system or defense critical electric infrastructure, which would include defense critical electric infrastructure connected to distribution systems.
+As such, it would appear not to protect other distribution systems.
+While Alaska and Hawaii would be excluded, the GRID Act provides that the President will designate facilities located in the United States, including the territories, which are critical to the defense of the United States and vulnerable to a disruption of the supply of electric energy provided to such facility.
+Under the proposed GRID Act the Commission could, after appropriate consultations, promulgate rules to require the owners of such facilities to implement measures to protect the defense critical electric infrastructure against a vulnerability.

 Fourth, it is important that entities be able to recover costs they incur to mitigate vulnerabilities and threats.
-The cyber security discussion draft requires the Commission to permit public utilities to recover prudently incurred costs required to implement immediate actions ordered by the Secretary of Energy to avert or mitigate a cyber security threat.
+The GRID Act requires the Commission to establish a mechanism to permit owners, operators or users to recover prudently incurred costs required to implement emergency measures taken to address grid security threats.
 I support this provision and any clarifications that might better ensure recovery of costs incurred under this legislation.